Legacy bur oak “Hobson S’more” beer released

 Solemn Oath, Miskatonic, and Hop Butcher breweries came together to create an imperial milk stout with cocoa nibs, marshmallow, graham cracker, and wood from the famed Hobson Oak.
 Half will be released fresh on December 6th with the other half resting in bourbon barrels for 2020.

-The Naperville Parks Foundation spearheaded efforts for the tree to carefully be taken down in November 2016.
+The Naperville Outdoor Alliance spearheaded efforts for the tree to carefully be taken down in November 2016.
 The Hobson Oak lives on through the generosity of artists who crafted bowls, tables, coffee tables, end tables, vases, cutting boards, wine stoppers, chairs, ornaments, picture frames, notecards, clocks, shelves, boxes, guitars, fairy furniture, and beer.
 Thousands of dollars have been raised through partnerships with artists and other not-for-profit agencies.